serendipity1013/Answer-to-Programming-interview/Question 8/README_question_8.txt

-## The word file contains the formula and result
+## The pdf file contains the formula and result
 ## the two Matlab files are the code